temporalio/documentation/docs/dataconversion.md

 By default, tctl and the Web UI use the <a class="tdlp" href="#default-data-converter">Default Data Converter<span class="tdlpiw"><img src="/img/link-preview-icon.svg" alt="Link preview icon" /></span><span class="tdlpc"><span class="tdlppt">What is a Data Converter?</span><br /><br /><span class="tdlppd">A Data Converter is a Temporal SDK component that serializes and encodes data entering, stored on, and exiting a Temporal Cluster.</span><span class="tdlplm"><br /><br /><a class="tdlplma" href="#default-data-converter">Learn more</a></span></span></a> without a <a class="tdlp" href="#payload-codec">Payload Codec<span class="tdlpiw"><img src="/img/link-preview-icon.svg" alt="Link preview icon" /></span><span class="tdlpc"><span class="tdlppt">What is a Data Converter?</span><br /><br /><span class="tdlppd">A Data Converter is a Temporal SDK component that serializes and encodes data entering, stored on, and exiting a Temporal Cluster.</span><span class="tdlplm"><br /><br /><a class="tdlplma" href="#payload-codec">Learn more</a></span></span></a>.
 If you use a Payload Codec with your SDK, the Payload data displayed in the Web UI/tctl will be encoded (for example, it may be encrypted or compressed).
-In order to convert the data to its original format, you can configure the Web UI/tctl to use a Codec Server that uses your Payload Codec.
+To convert the data to its original format, you can configure the Web UI/tctl to use a Codec Server that uses your Payload Codec.

 ![](/img/tctl-diagram-codec-server.svg)